sajontahsen/GaussianSceneRender-Python/vulkan-rasterization/readme.md

 ## To-Dos

-- expand current point-based approach to Paramerization to Bary Centric Games
+- Expand the point-based topology.
+My plan is to estimate a triangle face for each Gaussian component and parameterize the vertices using the barycentric coordinates as outlined in [GaMeS: Mesh-Based Adapting and Modification of Gaussian Splatting](https://arxiv.org/abs/2402.01459).
 - Right now, Gaussians are rendered as simple points.
-Need to work on Gaussian-based shape approximation using covariance matrices to properly render anisotropic ellipses.
+Need to work on Gaussian-based shape approximation using the covariance matrices to properly render anisotropic ellipses.
 - Handle the sorting and culling directly in Vulkan